 Known Issues

-/mcp*requests to route to a single webhook replica when running in queue mode.
-Multiple replicas cause SSE and Streamable HTTP connections to break or fail to deliver events.
-This limits horizontal scaling for MCP specifically. - Reverse proxy configuration — Running behind nginx or similar proxies requires disabling proxy buffering for MCP endpoints.
+• Reverse proxy configuration — Running behind nginx or similar proxies requires disabling proxy buffering for MCP endpoints.
 Without this, SSE connections fail silently — a common source of confusion in community reports.

-- Trigger stops after first use — Multiple community reports of the MCP Server Trigger node stopping after a single invocation, even when the workflow is active.
+• Trigger stops after first use — Multiple community reports of the MCP Server Trigger node stopping after a single invocation, even when the workflow is active.
 Requires manual reactivation.

-- No stdio transport — Unlike most standalone MCP servers, n8n only supports network-based transports (Streamable HTTP, SSE).
-This means it can’t be configured in Claude Desktop’s
+• No stdio transport — Unlike most standalone MCP servers, n8n only supports network-based transports (Streamable HTTP, SSE).
+This means it can’t be configured in Claude Desktop’s mcpServers config as a simple command — you need a running n8n instance with a reachable URL.

-- Fair-code license restrictions — The Sustainable Use License allows free use for internal business purposes and non-commercial use, but restricts commercial redistribution.
+• Fair-code license restrictions — The Sustainable Use License allows free use for internal business purposes and non-commercial use, but restricts commercial redistribution.
 If you’re building a product that resells n8n workflows as a service, you need an Enterprise license.

 What We Think

-Rating: 4 out of 5
+Rating: 4.5 out of 5

-The bidirectional MCP capability is genuinely powerful.
+The bidirectional MCP capability remains genuinely powerful.
 You can build a workflow that queries three databases, applies business rules, requires human approval for high-risk actions, and exposes the whole thing as a single MCP tool called process_refund.
 Claude Desktop sees one clean tool; the complexity lives inside n8n where it belongs.

 Self-hosting with unlimited executions is the headline differentiator.
 While Zapier charges 2 tasks per MCP call and Composio counts tool calls against a monthly quota, n8n’s self-hosted Community Edition has no execution limits at all.
 For AI agents that make dozens of tool calls per conversation, this matters — a lot.